sh3lk/mx/website/docs.md

 ## Limitations

-**Note** that the `SSH` deployer is not production ready yet, but rather it serves as a playground to deploy a Service Weaver application on a set of machines.
+**Note** that the `SSH` deployer is not production ready yet, but rather it serves as a playground to deploy a MX application on a set of machines.
 We welcome contributions to make it production ready.
 Some limitations:

 * Each component is deployed on all the machines.
 * No scale up/down mechanism based on health/load signals.
 * Slow rollouts not supported.
-* `weaver ssh profile` command not implemented.
+* `mx ssh profile` command not implemented.
 * No integration with existing frameworks to export logs, metrics and traces.

 # Serializable Types